 At the Annual Meeting, shareholders of the Company are being asked to consider the election of two directors of the Company.
 Pursuant to the Company's bylaws, the number of directors on the Board may not be fewer than the minimum number required by the Maryland General Corporation Law, or greater than eleven.
 Under the Company's Articles of Amendment and Restatement, (the "Charter"), the directors are divided into three classes.
 Each class of directors holds office for a three-year term.
 However, the initial members of the three classes have initial terms of one, two, and three years, respectively.
-The Board currently consists of six directors who serve in the following classes: Class I (terms ending at the 2023 annual meeting of shareholders) - Brian Finn and Eric Kaye; Class II (terms ending at the Annual Meeting) - Christopher M. Temple and Melissa Weiler; and Class III (terms ending at the 2022 annual meeting of shareholders) - Edward D'Alelio and Craig W. Packer.
-See "Corporate Governance - The Board" beginning on page 17 for more information regarding the composition of the Board.
+The Board currently consists of six directors who serve in the following classes: Class I (terms ending at the 2023 annual meeting of shareholders) - Eric Kaye and Victor Woolridge; Class II (terms ending at the 2024 annual meeting of shareholders) - Christopher M. Temple and Melissa Weiler; and Class III (terms ending at the Annual Meeting) - Edward D'Alelio and Craig W. Packer.
+See "Corporate Governance - The Board" beginning on page 19 for more information regarding the composition of the Board.

-Christopher M. Temple and Melissa Weiler each has been nominated for election by the Board to serve a three-year term until the 2024 annual meeting of shareholders and until each of their successors are duly elected and qualified.
+Edward D'Alelio and Craig W. Packer each has been nominated for election by the Board to serve a three-year term until the 2025 annual meeting of shareholders and until each of their successors are duly elected and qualified.
 Each director nominee has agreed to serve as a director if re-elected and has consented to being named as a nominee.

-A shareholder can vote for, against or abstain from voting for any or all of the director nominees In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of each of the director nominees named below.
+A shareholder can vote for, against or abstain from voting for any or all of the director nominees.
+In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of each of the director nominees named below.
 If any of the director nominees should decline or be unable to serve as a director, the persons named as proxies will vote for such other nominee as may be proposed by the Board's Nominating and Corporate Governance Committee.
 The Board has no reason to believe that any of the persons named as director nominees will be unable or unwilling to serve.